What is a BioHip?

 Our regenerative orthopedic patients are seeking stem cell therapy in the following areas:

 The face is the only part of our body we cannot hide.
 It conveys our emotions and innermost feelings.
 Usually the face is first area in which people notice signs of aging.
-The Regeneris Cellu-Lift and the Regeneris Face Lift work to naturally rejuvenate the entire face, as opposed to more traditional solutions that target treatments of individual areas.
+The Regeneris Cellu-Lift works to naturally rejuvenate the entire face, as opposed to more traditional solutions that target treatments of individual areas.

 Pain in the hand and elbow can be debilitating, and can prevent patients from participating in activities of daily living.
 Potential has been discovered in application of cellular therapies for pain in the hand and elbow caused by arthritis, tendonitis, or other conditions.